adr/adr-manager/docs/evaluation/README.md

 ### Context

 The purpose of this study is to evaluate the ADR Manager, a web-based tool to manage and edit ADRs on GitHub.
 The tool was created by undergraduate students in the context of a research project at the University of Stuttgart.
 The tool was also submitted to the ICSE score 2021 contest.
 Results will be published on GitHub.
-Aggregated results will also be published in the final submission for the research project and, if the tool gets selected as semi-finalist at ICSE score, results will also be published in the final submission.
+Aggregated results will also be published in the final submission for the research project and, if the tool gets selected as semi-finalist at ICSE score, results will also be published in the final submission.is?

-1. Which data are analyzed?
-2. How are the data defined?
-3. From what population are data drawn?
-4. What is the relevant context?
-5. What are the boundaries of the analysis?
-6. What is to be measured?

 ### Study Process